adamoshen/adam-highlight-theme/README.md

 you will see from the RMarkdown console output that the specified highlight theme is accepted, but a `--no-highlight` is thrown in near the end, which nullifies your specified highlight theme.

-## Change log

-January 20, 2021:
-- *Release of RStudio 1.4 (which came with Pandoc 2.11) seemed to change the classifications of various operator types.*
-- *New theme file created based off of old theme, with minor additional tweaks, in order to match previous styling.*
-- *New folders created to distinguish RStudio version compatibility.*